Meet the AARO Board

 KATHLEEN DE CARBUCCIA is a founding member and former president of AARO, a board member of the American Aid Society and the Association of American Women in Europe, and AARO Citizenship Committee Chairman.
 A lawyer and former diplomat, she is a 35-year resident of Paris and has three dual-national children.

 ANDY COYNE from Hilton Head Island, SC, is an attorney working for the Saudi Arabian Oil Company (Saudi Aramco) in Dhahran, Saudi Arabia, specializing in project development and finance.
 Andy has previously lived abroad in Spain, the Netherlands, Argentina and France.
+For AARO, Andy is involved in lobbying and tax issues.

 CHARLES CROUCH is a registered professional engineer with a BS in electrical engineering from North Carolina State University and a masters in management from Purdue University.
 Growing up in North Carolina, he has lived throughout the US as well as the United Kingdom, Belgium, Australia and France.
 He has worked as a manufacturing manager for Morton Salt, a business manager for Apple, and with several startups in Belgium.
 Recently he has taught postgraduate courses in e-commerce and digital marketing at Boston University, the University of Tasmania and the Chisholm Institute.